How to Install Kate Text Editor on Ubuntu

 sudo apt update && sudo apt install kate

-After the installation completes, verify the installation by checking the package status:
+Once the installation completes, verify that Kate is available by checking the package status:

 dpkg -s kate | grep -E '^Package:|^Version:'